Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 ### Step 4:  Run the sample

 Clean the solution, rebuild the solution, and run it!
 Explore the sample by signing in, navigating to different pages, adding tasks, signing out, etc.  Create several user accounts in the Azure Management Portal, and assign them different roles by navigating to the "Users" tab of your application in the Azure Portal.
-You will need to assign users to the Admin role in order to view the Roles page of the application.
 Create a Security Group in the Azure Management Portal, add users to it, and again add roles to it using an Admin account.
-Explore the differences between each role throughout the application, namely the Tasks and Roles pages.
+Explore the differences between each role throughout the application, namely the Tasks page.

 ## Deploy this Sample to Azure